AkpokigheMarvellous/alx-react/0x09-react_redux_connectors_and_providers/README.md

-eact Redux Connectors and Providers
+## React Redux Connectors and Providers
 ### Learning Objectives

 - Redux connectors and how to use them